 My Experience With Adding An Inverter

-I have a I am expanded my solar capacity adding a Growatt 2kW string inverter.
-Using the method described in the article so far, I am connecting the Growatt to the AC input port of the Sunsynk.
-Consequently, I am applying for a G99 DNO notification, and so far, I have received the go-ahead to connect.
+I have a Sunsynk 3.6 ECCO.
+I expanded my solar capacity by adding a Growatt 2kW string inverter.
+Using the method described in the article so far, I connected the Growatt to the AC input port of the Sunsynk.
+Consequently, I applied for a G99 DNO notification, and received the go-ahead to connect.

 In Hindsight

-Instead of a 3.6kW inverter, I should have chosen the larger 5.5kW Sunsynk inverter and applied for G99.
-I installed my system DIY.
-The two-step process of G99 DNO notification looked like a riskier option.
+Instead of a 3.6kW inverter, I should have chosen the larger 5.5kW Sunsynk inverter and applied for G99 from the start.
+When I built my system in 2023, the two-step process of G99 DNO notification looked like a riskier option.
 With my non-existent experience at the time, I decided staying within G98 regulations seemed easier.
 Keeping it easy led me to select the smaller inverter.

-I am applying for G99 now anyway, but with a more complicated design than it would have been when I first built the system.
+I applied for G99 anyway, but with a more complicated design than it would have been had I planned for it upfront.

 My Reason For Expansion